achille-cadix/FullStackCodingTest/readme.txt

 == Requirements ==

-Front end : only npm
-Backend : python 3, flask and peewee (pip install peewee flask flask_cors flask-peewee)
+Front end : only npm I think, the rest is installed in the folder Backend : python 3, flask and peewee (pip install peewee flask flask_cors flask-peewee)

 == Run the servers ==